Mechanics and Optics of Cyanobacteria: How to Survive over Billions of Years

 Abstract

 This essay sheds light on a unique photoautotrophic prokaryote that presents a wide range of physical properties.
 Although billions of years old, cyanobacteria still ingeniously make use of their structural composition, mechanical processes, and optical properties to interact with their surroundings.
-With a strong gliding motility, a light sensing capacity, an ability to regulate buoyancy, and a potential formation of biofilm; cyanobacteria have it all.
+With a strong gliding motility, a light sensing capacity, an ability to regulate , and a potential formation of biofilm; cyanobacteria have it all.
 Each of these mechanisms is completely regulated by the cyanobacteria themselves and serves a specific purpose in enhancing their survival in constantly changing environments.

 Introduction